yzee4/Sainwha/README.md

 # Requirements

-> All requirements can be installed directly on the terminal
+> All requirements can be installed directly on the terminal.

    - `Python3` For running tool.
-To install use `sudo apt install python3`
+To install use `sudo apt install python3`.
    - `Git` For install tool.
-To install use `sudo apt install git`
+To install use `sudo apt install git`.
    - `Aircrack-ng` For scans all networks and sends deauthentication packets.
-To  install use `sudo apt install aircrack-ng`
+To  install use `sudo apt install aircrack-ng`.
    - `Net-tools` For set interface to scans.
-To install use `sudo apt install net-tools`
+To install use `sudo apt install net-tools`.

 <h1></h1>